flowingis/frontsize/README.md

 Documentation is [in progress][docs] and *far to be completed* but the best doc is the code itself, isn't it?

-If you would like to use the BEM dedicated mixins, you need to install the latest version of SASS.
+If you'd like to use the BEM dedicated mixins, you need to install 3.4.X version of SASS at least.

 Next release details